| read time 6 minute read | Topic Product Information Management

 Nowadays, you can use ring lights.
 They are portable and cost-effective alternatives to buying new studio lighting equipment.
 Amazon has decent ring lights that go for less than 60 dollars.
 Not to mention that they’re just as equipped to give you the lighting boost you need to take quality product shots.

-Whichever option you choose, ensure that the color tone of the products looks as natural as possible and that there are softer shadows.
+Whatever option you choose, make sure that the color tone of the products looks as natural as possible and that there are softer shadows.
 If you end up with product shots with yellowish tones, your customers may not trust your products enough to buy them.
 And it’s almost impossible to edit hard shadows out of the picture.
-So, pay attention to the small details as you take the shots.
+So, pay attention to the product photography setup as you take the shots.
 You can set up white covers such as curtains, paper, cardboard, or paperboard to soften the shadows.

 6. Edit using a bigger screen